ethibodeau0825/ProjectOpis/README.md

   Take note of each file visually.
 Files with tradtionally-colored font are able to be read using *cat* followed by its name.

+  Note the Keychain as well - the location of where all of your keys collected are.
+You can *cd* to the Keychain to then read the passwords of each key.
+This command would look like so: "cat Blue_Key".
+These instructions are also reiterated in the first Observe.
+You can consult the README at any time as well.

   Instructions are given further as you Observe each room, so read carefully and consult each room for further aid.